kubeflow/manifests/common/knative/README.md

     yq eval -i 'select(.kind == "Job" and .metadata.generateName == "storage-version-migration-serving-") | .metadata.name = "storage-version-migration-serving"' knative-serving-post-install-jobs/base/serving-post-install-jobs.yaml
     ```

+NOTE: You'll need to remove a redundant `{}` at the end of the `knative-serving/base/upstream/net-istio.yaml` and
+`knative-serving/base/upstream/serving-core.yaml` files.

 ### Changes from upstream

 - In `knative-serving/base/upstream/net-istio.yaml`, the `knative-ingress-gateway` Gateway is removed since we use the Kubeflow gateway.